openziti/ziti/doc/002-local-dev.md

     mkdir -p ${ZITI_DATA}/db
     ```

+1. Crucially, the remaining examples assume that the name of the directory where this repo is checked-out is exactly "ziti".

 ### Initialize the Controller DB

 Before you can run the controller you have to initialize it's database with an administrative user.
-Assuming you want to run with the edge enabled, this can be done using as follows:

 ```bash
 ziti-controller edge init ./etc/ctrl.with.edge.yml -u <admin name> -p <admin password>